alexamies/buddhist-dictionary/web/corpus/taizi-ruiying-scroll1-taisho.md

 End marker: end of file

+English translation: none

 Notes: This text relates to the birth of the Buddha.
+It describes the birth of the buddha on the eighth day of the fourth month from the right side of his mother's body.
+The Buddha takes seven steps, holds up his right hand, and makes a statement.
+Brahma released deities from the heavens.
+It describes thirty two auspicious signs that fell from the heavens.